 Kelly Hart & Pitre

-Erin K. Arnold is a senior associate in the firm's Bankruptcy & Business Reorganization section.
+Erin K. Arnold is a senior associate in Kelly Hart & Pitre's Bankruptcy & Business Reorganization section.
 She focuses her practice on bankruptcy and business reorganization, including the representation of both individual and business clients in various debtor/creditor matters.
-In addition to her practice at Kelly Hart, Ms. Arnold is a the co-director of the Pretrial Civil Litigation Intersession Program at Tulane Law School and is also a member of the Trial Advocacy Faculty at Tulane Law School.
+In addition to her practice at Kelly Hart, Ms. Arnold is a the co-director of the Pretrial Civil Litigation Intersession Program at Tulane Law School.

-Prior to joining the firm, Ms. Arnold served as the career law clerk to the Honorable Jerry A. Brown, United States Bankruptcy Judge for the Eastern District of Louisiana.
+Prior to joining Kelly Hart, Ms. Arnold served for almost 15 years as the career law clerk to the Honorable Jerry A. Brown, United States Bankruptcy Judge for the Eastern District of Louisiana.

 Ms. Greta M Brouphy